tddewey/tdd-progress/readme.txt

 TDD Progress Bar allows you to track the progress of multiple projects.
 Actually, as many as you'd like.
 A cool feature is the ability to "race" multiple projects at once.
 Progress bars are managed in the admin side and displayed using shortcode.
 Oh, and did I mention it has a very pretty animation?

-This project uses some cutting-edge CSS3 to make things look cooler like drop shadow, inner-shadow, border-radius, etc. If it doesn't look right in your browser first, consider upgrading, second: let me know what browser you're using to see if I want to consider support.
-Things should degrade gracefully for non-cutting edge browsers (although IE6 is still going to look like crap no matter what you do).

 == Screenshots ==
 1. A Progress Bar "race"
 2. Progress Bar entry screen
 3. A solo Progress Bar

 Unfortunately screenshots don't really capture how cool these look while animating...

+== Frequently Asked Questions ==
+= It doesn't look right.. =
+This project uses some cutting-edge CSS3 to make things look cooler like drop shadow, inner-shadow, border-radius, etc. If it doesn't look right in your browser first, consider upgrading, second: let me know what browser you're using to see if I want to consider support.
+Things should degrade gracefully for non-cutting edge browsers (although IE6 is still going to look like crap no matter what you do).
+You're welcome to write your own CSS to override what I've already written (or un-check "Default Styles" on the settings page and roll-yer-own).

 == Installation ==